 Home > UN and ROK > Policy on Major Issues > International peace and security

-Though nearly two decades have passed since the end of the Cold War, armed conflicts, insurgencies and violent uprisings persist at the national, regional, and sub-regional levels.
+Though over two decades have passed since the end of the Cold War, armed conflicts, insurgencies and violent uprisings persist at the national, regional, and sub-regional levels.
 Intra-state conflicts have proven particularly inhumane and tragic.
-The international community has witnessed large-scale ethnic cleansing, dislocation of vast segments of populations, devastation of civil institutions and socio-economic infrastructure, and all too often the victimization of vulnerable groups of civilians, particularly women and children.
+The international community has witnessed large-scale ethnic cleansing, the dislocation of vast segments of populations, the devastation of civil institutions and socio-economic infrastructure, and all too often, the victimization of the most vulnerable, particularly women and children.